Preventing Adjustment Issues

 The American Psychological Association defines resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress … Research has shown that resilience is ordinary, not extraordinary.”
 This means it is something that is humanly attainable and that you can achieve.

-Fast-Track Resilience with a Therapist
+Fast-Track Resilience with Carolina Counseling Services

 Changes, life transitions, and adversity are all part of living.
 Trying to prevent them is like asking the sun not to rise tomorrow or to set in the east instead—it can’t be done.
 The proactive thing to do is to develop resilience.